Countdown (Lindsey Buckingham song): Background

 Buckingham recorded his guitar parts on a Fender Telecaster with fuzz and a variable speed oscillator (VSO).
 Buckingham was inspired to make the guitar on "Countdown" sound like a violin after watching a classical concert.
 After playing his guitar part, he used a VSO to slow down the speed of the tape recorder, which in Buckingham's estimation provided a "crystalline" quality to the guitar.
 During the mixing process, producer Tom Lord-Alge attempted to thicken the sound of the guitar, although Buckingham convinced him to abandon the idea and insisted that the instrument should "sting like a bee."

-On the week dated August 1, 1992, the UK publication Music Week listed "Countdown" at number 40 on its airplay chart.
+During the week dated August 1, 1992, the UK publication Music Week listed "Countdown" at number 40 on its airplay chart.
 The song received the most airplay on BBC Radio 1 and the Chiltern Radio Network.
 Later that month, a music video for "Countdown" was released, which Buckingham directed himself.

 For the week of August 15, 1992, "Countdown" was the fifth most added song to European contemporary hit radio stations reporting to Music & Media, which resulted in a debut of No. 37 on that publication's listing.
 The following week, "Countdown" was played by 37 reporting European radio stations in that format and also reached its peak position of No. 36 on the European Hit Radio Top 40 chart.

-While the song did not appear on the UK Singles Chart or the US Billboard Hot 100, it did reach the top 40 on Billboard's Mainstream Rock and Adult Contemporary charts.
+"Countdown" did not chart on the US Billboard Hot 100, although it did chart on the Cash Box Top 100, peaking at number 84.
 The song was the second most added song to adult contemporary radio stations reporting to Radio & Records for the week dated August 21, 1992.
 In Boston, the song was amongst the twenty most played songs on album-oriented rock stations in September 1992.
+"Countdown" ultimately reached the top 40 on Billboard's Adult Contemporary and Mainstream Rock charts.

+For contemporary hit radio, "Countdown" primarily received airplay on radio stations classified by Radio & Records as Parallel 3 reporters, consisting of radio stations serving metropolitan areas with a population below 200,000 people.
+During the week of September 25, 1992, Radio & Records listed the song at No. 38 on its airplay ranking for contemporary hit radio stations in the Parallel 3 market.
+That same week, 34 percent of all contemporary radio stations reporting to the publication had included the song in their playlists.

 In Canada, "Countdown" debuted at No. 94 on the RPM 100 singles chart for the week dated September 12, 1992.
 The song also crossed over to the country's adult contemporary chart, where it reached No. 20 during the week of October 24, 1992.
 The following week, "Countdown" peaked at No. 29 on the RPM 100 singles chart.